 Once the curtain falls it remains only as a picture in the memory of those who took part and in the memory of those who watched.
 Over time our memories fade and we remember only the broad brush strokes of that picture.

 Good theatre photography will capture the details and keep them alive.
 Production photographs will provide a valuable resource and reference for future.
 It is a record of not only what the set and costumes looked like but how they were lit in each scene.

 I have been providing photographic services to theatre since 2006.
-In that time I have photographed approximately 50 productions.
+In that time I have photographed over 100 productions.
 I am the official photographer for Stockport Garrick Theatre.

 My theatre photographs have appeared in local newspapers to accompany show write-ups.
 A photograph I took of Sir Ian McKellen was used as the cover for “Amateur Stage” magazine in 2008.